API

 Bases: ABC

-A base class for loaders of geospatial objects from differents sources and interfaces.
+A base class for loaders of geospatial objects from different sources and interfaces.

 static compute_polar_bounding_box(origin: PolarLocation, dimensions: tuple[float, float]) tuple[float, float, float, float][source]